paypal-examples/v6-web-sdk-sample-integration/README.md

 This repository contains sample integrations for PayPal's v6 Web SDK.
 Learn how to:

 - make one-time payments with different payment methods like PayPal and Venmo
-- save payments methods for future transactions (coming soon)
+- save payment methods for future transactions
 - add Pay Later messaging (coming soon)

 ## Before You Code